Staffjoy/jump-examples/README.md

 ## Modifying problems

 You can modify code either inside or outside of the virtual machine - it will sync immediately.
-To run the code, run `vagrant ssh` to enter the instance, go to the source code folder with `cd /vagrant/src/`, then execute code with `julia <file.jl>`
+To run the code, run `vagrant ssh` to enter the instance, go to the source code folder with `cd /vagrant/src/`, then execute code with `julia <file.jl>`.

 ## Presentations